 - Salt and pepper – always recommend adding salt and pepper to taste and based on other ingredients salt content.
 The ground turkey I buy does not contain any salt / pepper, so I make sure to add salt accordingly to the meatballs base.

 Making these turkey goose meatballs at home is pretty easy.
 Let’s see the actual steps:

-- If you choose to add goose meat to these turkey meatballs, prepare the meat in advance.
+- If you choose to add goose meat (or leftover chicken meat) to these turkey meatballs, prepare the meat in advance.
 In a large sauce pan with lid place goose meat, liquor (like vodka) and water.
 Bring to a boil and let cook completely.
 Then remove bones and skin if any.
 Mince cooked goose meat finely and set aside.